aMildCaseOfAudiophilia/forCyberClasswork/myVirtualNetwork/readme.md

 - Downloads and launches the docker container
 - Ensures that docker starts on boot and restarts

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

-Diagrams/docker_ps

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
 - Web-1 10.0.0.13